 Because DROP plans are offered by so many different employers, the specifics of each plan can vary.
 Here’s a quick rundown of some of the most important factors to look out for:

-• Dispersal and Taxes: All DROPs will pay you the full value of the account once you fully retire.
+- Dispersal and Taxes: All DROPs will pay you the full value of the account once you fully retire.
 However, your employer may have different models for how you receive the money.
 Some may pay in a lump sum, while others may offer to pay you over time.
-This can affect your tax situation enormously when you reach retirement.
+This can have an effect on your tax situation when you retire.

 How Defined Benefit Plans and DROPs Differ